nrwl/nx/docs/react/api-angular/executors/package.md

 # package

-Build and package an Angular library for publishing.
+Builds and packages an Angular library to be distributed as an NPM package.
+It supports incremental builds.

 Properties can be configured in workspace.json when defining the executor, or when invoking it.
 Read more about how to use executors and the CLI here: https://nx.dev/react/getting-started/nx-cli#running-tasks.